zhendrikse/Introductory-course-TDD-Task-List-Kata/README.md

 Make a plan

-1. Create a task with a description
+1. Create a task with a mandatory integer ID and description as string
-2. Extend with an option due date
+  - Tasks with equal ID should be equal
+  - Tasks with negative ID should not be allowed
+  - Empty descriptions should not be allowed
-3. An empty task list
+2. Create an empty task list
   - Should be empty
   - Should throw an exception when requesting a task by ID
+3. Adding tasks
   - Should be able to accept a new task with integer ID
   - Should throw an exception if the same new task is added twice